payola/Payola/developer_guide.md

 <a name="about-squeryl"></a>
 ##### Briefly about Squeryl

-[Squeryl](http://squeryl.org) is a free ORM tool for Scala projects, it can be connected to any relational database supported by JDBC drivers.
+[Squeryl](http://squeryl.org) is a free ORM tool for Scala projects, it can use any relational database supported by JDBC drivers.

 A database structure needs to be defined in an object extending `org.squeryl.Schema` object.
 This object contains definition of tables - definition that says which entity is persisted in which table.
 Squeryl allows to redefine column types of tables, to declare 1:N and M:N relations between entities, to define foreign key constraints for those relations.